polyfy/polylith/examples/for-test/readme.md

 # for-test

-This workspace is used from `scripts/create-example.sh` for testing.
+This workspace is used from `bb create-example` for testing.

 ## Issues to test